DARLresearchlab/Repo-classification-using-Chat-gpt/README.md

 1. One with a framework providing specific classification key terms for ChatGPT to select from.
 2. Another without the framework, where ChatGPT generated classifications independently before sorting them into given categories.

 We compared the classification results from both scenarios with manually collected classifications of over 600 OSS projects from the summer.
-The framework-based scenario resulted in a slightly lower mismatch rate with the manually collected classifications:
+The framework-based scenario resulted in a following accuracy rates:
-- **Funding model mismatch rate**: 73%.
+- **Funding model accuracy rate**: 73%.
-- **Governance model mismatch rate**: 95%.
+- **Governance model accuracy rate**: 95%.
-- **Project type mismatch rate**: 69%.
+- **Project type accuracy rate**: 69%.

 ---